Jeffrey J. Miller: Books

-Miller had a second book, a revised and updated version of his 2012 offering, "100 Things Bills Fans Should Know & Do Before They Die," published in the fall of 2021.
+Miller had a second book, a revised and updated version of his 2012 offering, 100 Things Bills Fans Should Know & Do Before They Die, published in the fall of 2021.
 The previous work had proven very popular, and the with the Bills' recent resurgence, Triumph Books approached Miller with the idea of updating the book to include some of the players who were making Western New York talk proud again.
 Several chapters were updated to include events that had transpired between the original publication date and the 2020 season, such as Tom Flores and Andre Reed making it into the Pro Football Hall of Fame, Ralph Wilson's passing and the eventual sale of the team, and so on.
-Seven chapters were replaced with new pieces on Stefon Diggs, Josh Allen, Tre'Davious White, Sean McDermott, the Bills Mafia, and more.
+Seven chapters were replaced with new pieces on Josh Allen, Sean McDermott, the Bills Mafia, and more.

+Leo Lyons, the Rochester Jeffersons & the Birth of the NFL, Miller's ninth book, was published by McFarland & Co. in June 2025.
+This volume tells the story of the Rochester Jeffersons, an original NFL franchise that played 1920–25, and the team's owner, Leo Lyons.
+It was co-written with Lyons' great-grandson, John D. Steffenhagen.
+Lyons is credited with many innovations and firsts in the annals of pro football, including designing the first logo used by a pro football team, conceiving bubble gum cards as a means of promoting the game, being present at the league's organizational meeting in Canton, Ohio, on September 17, 1920, being part of the committee that established the first "official" game ball and helping to redesign the ball from its old melon shape into the one recognized by fans today, suggesting the league split into geographic groupings (divisions) as early as 1921, conceiving the idea of the Pro Football Hall of Fame, and being named the first historian of the National Football League.
+He is also credited with hiring the fourth known black professional football player when he signed Henry McDonald to play for the Jeffersons in 1912.

 Documentaries

 Miller has appeared as a featured commentator in two documentaries focusing on football history.
 In 2009, he was featured in the NFL Films production History of the Buffalo Bills, which coincided with the 50th anniversary of the franchise.
 It is available on DVD.

-In 2015, Miller appeared in Time Warner Sports Network's Before The League documentary, which told the story of the evolution of professional football prior to the founding of the National Football League in 1920.
+In 2015, he appeared in Time Warner Sports Network's Before The League documentary, which told the story of the evolution of professional football prior to the founding of the National Football League in 1920.
 The six-part series originally aired in November, 2015.
 This film is expected to be released on DVD, but no date has been announced.

-Miller has also been featured in multiple episodes of the NFL Network’s NFL Top 10 series.
+Miller has also been featured in multiple episodes of the NFL Network's NFL Top 10 series.